Does Reiki really work?

 Reiki gives the body the opportunity to go into a deep state of relaxation.
 It is shared by a Reiki practitioner who has been attuned and trained by a Reiki Master Teacher.
 Research tell us that Reiki promotes a more balanced state of wellbeing, where stress is reduced and the immune system benefits.

-The benefits of Reiki are well recognised in hospitals in the US.
+The benefits of Reiki are well recognized in hospitals in the US.
 Over 800 use Reiki.
-According to the Centre for Rieki Research, over 76 US hospital use Reiki as part of standard care.
-Often included in recovery programs, research shows that Reiki improves a deep state of relaxation beneficial in recovery and health.
+According to the Centre for Reiki Research, over 76 US hospital use Reiki as part of standard care.
+Often included in recovery programs, research shows that Reiki improves a deep state of relaxation beneficial in recovery and health. ~research

 Reiki is one of the leading safe Energy Medicine approaches.
 The study summaries provided by the Center for Reiki Research are the best source for information on Reiki Research